bitfocus/companion-module-allenheath-sq/HELP.md

 *	Model:					your SQ model
 *	NRPN Fader Law:			same as your MIDI configuration on console !!
 IMPORTANT !!
 *	Default talkback...:	channel number where is connected your talkback microphone

+### Soft keys 9 - 16 on SQ5
+To configure soft keys 9 - 16 on SQ5 you have to use MixPad application.
+After initially configuration, all settings will be stored in SQ memory until next configuration or console reset.
+To avoid deleting the soft key configuration when change scene, set "block" in Scenes Global Filter.

 ## How to: